rangersprotocol/RangersMinerBinary/README.md

 ### Usages:

-1.Download the ranger_node in the main branch or int the latest tag.
+1.Download the ranger_node in the main branch or in the latest tag.
 2.Run the shell run.sh.

 ### Runtime Environment: